 A picture speaks a thousand words, and choosing the right images for your website can exponentially help with brand positioning, as well as help you reach your target audience.
 If you don’t have high-quality photos on hand, consider purchasing photos to lift the appearance of your website.
 There are also a number of websites online that offer free usage of high definition photos.
-Also consider using infographics and videos as these can be much more effective at communicating than even the most well-written piece of text.
+Also, consider using infographics and videos like these can be much more effective at communicating than even the most well-written piece of text.

 - Mobile Friendly

 Not everyone has the time to break out their laptops or turn on their PCs to check the internet.
 Our smartphones, on the other hand, are always at the tip of our fingertips.
-It is now common to access websites from the conveniency of devices with varying screen sizes, so it is important to consider if your site is mobile friendly.
+It is now common to access websites from the convenience of devices with varying screen sizes, so it is important to consider if your site is mobile friendly.

 - Loading Time